ikdev0777/HTML_-_CSS-PROJECT/README.md

 ## 📌 Project Overview
 This repository contains a **simple HTML & CSS project** that demonstrates web page structure and styling.

-You can view the live project in the browser by opening `index.html`.

 ---

 ## 🧰 Technologies Used